examon/bsc_msc_thesis/thesis.md

 - move LLVM chapter into Implementation?
 - write somewhere what we expect from the method, what we implemented, how it handles experiment and what are the results.
+- shouldn't we mention other tools that can do this (or at least similar tools)
 ```

 # Extracting Parts of Programs into Separate Binaries